Skip to main content

 How will my premiums be reported in my books?

-The information in Gusto will be automatically synced to QuickBooks/Xero.
+The information in Gusto will be automatically synced to your Collective books.
 The Gusto entry will treat the premiums as an expense on your P&L and also an amount to be paid on your balance sheet (Payroll Liabilities).
 The payments of the premiums are then categorized as a Payroll Liability to zero out the balance due.

 What if I have premiums paid that are not reported in Gusto?